 Working with the news media is important because news coverage is often people's first source of new information.
 Also, news coverage helps confirm and reinforce the information that people receive about family planning programs from other sources, such as entertainment programs, brochures, field workers, family members, and friends (28).
 Particularly where the news media are independent of official control, people see them as credible, important sources of information (73).

 Informing people and encouraging healthy behavior.
 With their broad reach and powerful influence, the news media can help to improve reproductive health practices.
 As people are exposed to new information, ideas, and values—such as using contraception to control their fertility—many become increasingly aware and interested and, eventually, some decide to take action.
-At each stage in this process communication plays a key role (
+At each stage in this process communication plays a key role (55, 76).
+News coverage can contribute at each step:

 Knowledge stage.
 Awareness of new information is the first step toward new behavior.
 News and feature stories can make people aware of the benefits of family planning and of the existence of contraceptive methods and services and can help overcome myths and false rumors.